SamarElhissi/UiMFTemplate/README.md

 ## To setup the project

-1. Publish *UimfApp.Database* to an Sql Server instance.
+1. Publish *UiMFTemplate.Database* to an Sql Server instance.

 ## To run project